 - The $95.00 set up fee will be waived.

 - Residents will be charged $75.00 for the first animal.

 - Residents will be charged $45.00 for each additional animal.

-- Exceptions to this includes squirrels, birds and bats above the structure’s first story and coyotes, beavers and muskrats which require a set up fee and a labor intensive technique.
+- Exceptions to this include squirrels, birds and bats above the structure’s first story and coyotes, beavers and muskrats which require a set-up fee and a labor-intensive technique.